ChatTraffic: Text-to-Traffic Generation via Diffusion Model: Experiments and Analysis

-\textbf{Compared methods.} To demonstrate the viability and effectiveness of our ChatTraffic, we choose five deep learning methods for traditional traffic prediction to compare with our method.
-The five methods are STGCN \cite{1}, GWN \cite{2}, STSGCN \cite{44}, MTGNN \cite{3} and STG-NCDE \cite{45}.
+To demonstrate the viability and effectiveness of our ChatTraffic, we choose five deep-learning methods for traditional traffic prediction to compare with our method.
+The five methods are STGCN \cite{1}, GWN \cite{2}, STSGCN \cite{44}, ASTGCN \cite{50}, MTGNN \cite{3} and STG-NCDE \cite{45}.
 It is worth noting that in the testing phase, the traditional traffic prediction methods rely on historical traffic data as input, whereas ChatTraffic utilizes text as input.